Regulations of the Board of Governors

 18.1 Members of the Board of Governors must act, and be perceived to act, impartially, and not be influenced by social or business relationships.
 A member who has a pecuniary, family or other personal interest in any matter under discussion must disclose the interest.
 In the light of this, members are invited to declare any interests in the discussion at the beginning of each meeting.

 18.2 The University Secretary also maintains a register of the financial and other declared interests of all members of the Board of Governors.
 Co-opted members of Committees and members of the University Executive are also required to complete a declaration of interests.
-The Register of Interests is also published on the University Website.
+View The Register of Interests - trustees serving as at 31 January 2024 (pdf, 107kb)

 19. Standards of public life